gongteng0215/Data-Types-Abbreviation/README.md

-# About some date types abbreviation
+# About some data types of abbreviation

 ### Example: